rss2025-9/final_challenge2025/README.md

 **For videos, we would like to see**:
 - Visualization of lane / marker tracking and stable drive control within a lane
-- Recovery of your car if it is outside of its assigned track lane
+- Recovery of your car if it begins to veer off
 - Successful path-planning and obstacle avoidance through the course

 **For numerical evidence, we would like to see**: